fweiss/yocto-rpi-vm/README.md

 ### I2C

 Add ``i2c_dev`` to /etc/modules.
 It seems i2c is not in the device tree, unlike SPI.

+Although there's supposed to be in later version yocto, adding ``ENABLE_I2C = "1"`` to conf/local.conf.

 ## Loose ends
 Some things left to explore: